ENGN2912B-2018/HPC-A/SimulationGuide.md

 To make it easier to transfer the data files to a different location, we recommend zipping them first.
 A sample zip command is shown below.

 `zip -r example.zip example`

+## Parallelization

+It is possible to use openmpi to parallelize the OpenFOAM simulation.
+To enable this, we must first decompose the simulation problem to smaller parts to assign to each processor.
+We do this by running the following command in the case directory.

+`decomposePar`

+This creates a number of directories called `processor[n]` in the case directory, for n = 0 to n = np - 1, where  np is the number of processors specified in the `decomposeParDict` file in the `system` directory.
+Then, the following command is run to perform the parallelized computing task.
+The `> log` part of the command sends the output to a text file `log`, and the `&` has the task run in the background.

+`mpirun -np 16 buoyantBoussinesqPimpleFoam -parallel > log &`

+Once the simulation has finished, the data from all of the processors mmust be reunited.
+This is done using the following command:

+`reconstructPar`

+Note: The simulation data must be reconstructed at each time step, and the reconstruction for each time step requires several seconds.
+This may be useful if only few time steps (e.g. only the final time) were of interest.
+However, since we are visualizing the entire process with 1000 time steps, we would not see any improvements in total computation time.
+Therefore, we did not implement the parallelization in our project.